codambro/chrome-ui-coverage/README.md

 - Select the location to this repo (chrome-ui-coverage)

 ## Retrieving tracking data
 After enabling extension, tracking data will be updated automatically.
-To retrieve data, open the chrome console by right-clicking the page, selecting "Inspect", then choose "Console" in the top tab.
+To retrieve data, click the extension button in the top-right of the browser and select `Download Coverage Report`.
-Run the command `JSON.parse(localStorage.getItem("ui-coverage") || "{}")` to get the current coverage report.

 Will be formatted as follows:
 ```
 {
   "webpage1": {       // Webpage in domain, i.e. "https://weather.com"